abdulllrashid/FoneFerence/README.md

 Future Updates
 __________________

+Implement Material.io new UI Components to the App

 Implement WEBRTC based communication channel for triggering Smartphone Microphone to speek up his ideas

 For event speeker show his slides dirictly from phone which will help hi to step into the stage without his lap